WHAT IF THE VERSION OF SUCCESS YOU’VE BEEN CHASING…ISN’T EVEN YOURS?

 Sitting in meetings, strategising how to grow their sales.

-To a lot of people, it looked like I’d made it.
+To a lot of people, it probably looked like I’d made it, but inside, it didn’t feel that way.

-Not what I thought I should want based on who I was five years ago.
+Not what others expected.
+Not what I thought I should want five years ago.

 Maybe your path looks different, but the feeling is familiar.